influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/window_node.md

     parent: nodes
 ---

-A `window` node batches data within a moving time range.
+A `window` node caches data within a moving time range.
 The `period` property of `window` defines the time range covered by `window`.

-The `every` property of `window` defines the frequency the window is emitted to the next node in the pipeline.
+The `every` property of `window` defines the frequency at which the window is emitted to the next node in the pipeline.

 The `align` property of `window` defines how to align the window edges.